St. Albans, VT 05481

 Group rental options at Kill Kare:

 - The West Function Room in the Rocky Point House seats 22 people and is a great space for small wedding receptions and meetings.
 The $300 rental fee includes per-person day use fees for up to 22 people (the capacity of meeting room).

 - The 26’ x 40’, universally accessible open-air pavilion has a group-sized cooking grill and electricity and may be reserved for group functions.
-The pavilion costs $100 to rent for a day, plus day use fees.
+The pavilion costs $100 to rent for a day, plus day use and reservation fees.

 - The function room, the surrounding southeast lawn and the open-air pavilion can be rented together for $1200.
 This fee provides entry for up to 300 people.
 The combined area is great for larger gatherings like weddings and receptions.